V-Sekai/V-Sekai.blue-tin-fox-models/characters/blender-save-pose-as-rest-pose.md

 1. Select all
 1. Animation key the entire skeleton
 1. Go to object mode
-1. For each mesh weighted by the skeleton
+1. For each blend shape in each mesh weighted by the skeleton
     1. Go to object data properties
     1. Move new shape key called "Armature" below the bottom.
 (First slot)
     1. Move "Armature" down one slot to the slot after the first slot.
-    1. Set "Armature" to 1.0 strength
+    2. Duplicate as many times as there are blend shapes
-    1. Delete the first slot also known as "Basis"
+    3. Set each blend to 1.0 strength
-    1. Rename "Armature" to "Basis"
+    1. Delete the each of the extra blend shapes
-1. Select Armature
+4. Select Armature
-1. Bake rig on the fly skeleton
+5. Bake rig on the fly skeleton
-1. Cleanup Recursive Unused Datablocks
+6. Cleanup Recursive Unused Datablocks
-1. Done
+7. Done

 ## License